sigp/positions-vacant/blockchain-developer.md

 ## Location

-Sigma Prime has a private office near Newtown train station in Sydney, and the ideal candidate would be able to work with our team in the office.
-While it is less ideal, we are also open to an otherwise ideal candidate working remotely.
+Sigma Prime is based in Sydney, Australia, and while local candidates are preferred, remote work is an essential part of our company culture.
+Those who work remotely still form an integral part of the team.

 ## Apply